Setup local wildcard DNS resolution on Ubuntu

 The reason is that systemd-resolved is in charge of DNS resolution and it

-won’t use your local dnsmasq automatically, as can be seen via resolvectl status
+won’t use your local dnsmasq automatically, as can be seen via resolvectl status.

 Also see Linux DNS.

-The solution is to force systemd-resolved
+The solution is to force systemd-resolved to use the local dnsmasq server.

-Edit /etc/systemd/resolved.conf
+Edit /etc/systemd/resolved.conf and set DNS=127.0.0.1.

-and check that your DNS server is now in effect:
+Then, restart systemd-resolved and check that your DNS server is now in effect:

 $ sudo systemctl restart systemd-resolved